Updated December 6, 2024

 Travel essentials on dollar-store shelves

 Many products on the shelves of your local dollar store are of questionable quality and need to be assessed for quality and durability.
 An umbrella, flip flops, or electronic accessories may be cheaper than trusted brands but if they don’t last and need to be discarded and replaced, your purse and the environment both suffer.
-Most of the travel essentials on the following list have lasted me for several years.

 1. Hair clips